 This year's theme is also a tribute to Dean Wheelock, the founder of "Hebrew Roots" magazine and a long-time friend of Season of our Joy.

 Season of Our Joy is a 'structured' festival site with daily scheduled activities including teaching sessions, praise through song and dance, family and group events and games, and late afternoon group meals.
 Most evenings are left 'open' for fellowship and midrash.

 As a 'Hebrew Roots' festival site, SOOJ solicits teachers and speakers who believe and teach that 1) both the 'Old' and 'New' Testaments are applicable to today's people of God and 2) that Yeshua (Jesus) is the promised Messiah who died for the sins of His people.

-If you would like to speak at this year's festival, give us a call and we'll talk about it!
+We are currently soliciting speakers for this year's festival.
+If yoiu would like to do so, just give us a call and we'll talk about it!

 Camp Shiloh Retreat is located on a 25 acre campus overlooking beautiful Lake Bob Sandlin.
 It is near the picturesque towns of Mount Pleasant, Pittsburg, Winnsboro, and Mount Vernon in north-east Texas.
 The camp has a private entrance with only one road in and out and is well suited for our 8-day Sukkot festival.
 Outdoor activities at Camp Shiloh include various water activities as well as ga-ga ball, softball, and tetherball.
 Housing includes cabins, suites, RV spots and areas for tent camping.

-Secure housing through SOOJ.
+Secure housing through Camp Shiloh.
 Go to the Housing page.